 As a result, the food of Phuket stems from a jumble of influences that has no counterpart elsewhere in Thailand.
 In Phuket, pork rules, and soy sauce is prized over fish sauce – ostensibly both a result of the Chinese touch.
-And the Penang connection has also led to a handful of dishes from India, England and Portugal earning a foothold.
+The flavors are generally mild compared to the rest of Thailand.
+And the Penang connection has also led to a handful of dishes from India, England, and Portugal earning a foothold.

 Here are 10 classic Phuket dishes to sink your teeth into.
 Some can be found across the island, but Phuket Town, the island’s inland capital, is where you’ll find the best versions.